Caring for your pets in winter and cold weather

 A lot of pet owners give their pets a coat in wet or cold weather, either to keep them dry or just to provide some extra warmth.

-You can buy pet coats in physical and online stores, in a range of sizes.
+You can buy pet coats in physical and online stores, and they come in a range of sizes so you can find the right fit for your furry friend.

 Steer clear of toxic plants

-Common winter plants can be toxic to dogs and cats.
+There are some common winter plants that can be toxic to dogs and cats.
 The list of poisonous festive plants includes:

 • mistletoe